Getting Divorced: Child Maintenance in Singapore

 If you are applying for child maintenance as part of the process of divorcing from your spouse, your application for child maintenance will be heard during the ancillary matters hearing together with the other ancillary matters, such as the division of matrimonial assets.

-- If however both of you fail to reach a settlement, both of you will be given a court date to start the process of the court deciding on the matter on both parties’ behalf.
+- If mediation fails, both of you will be given a court date to start the process of the court deciding on the matter on both parties’ behalf.

 - List of monthly expenses for yourself

 - List of monthly expenses for your child

 - Documents and receipts to prove such monthly expenses

 - Documents to prove the respective debts of yourself and your spouse (if any)